Time Zones in North Macedonia

 what currency does North Macedonia use?

-North Macedonia uses the MKD (Denar).
-This is the currency used for everyday purchases, hotel payments, restaurant bills, local transport, and domestic business transactions.
+North Macedonia uses the MKD, known as the Denar.
+This is the currency used for everyday purchases, local transport, accommodation, restaurant bills, and business transactions inside the country.

 what is the dialing code for North Macedonia?

 The international dialing code for North Macedonia is +389.
-You use this code when calling North Macedonia from another country, whether you are contacting a hotel in Ohrid, a business in Skopje, or a local service provider elsewhere in the country.
+If you are calling a business in Skopje, a hotel in Ohrid, or a local contact elsewhere in the country from abroad, you need to start the number with +389.

 what time zone is used in Skopje?

-are all cities in North Macedonia in the same time zone?
+do all cities in North Macedonia have the same time?

-Yes, all major cities in North Macedonia are in the same time zone: Europe/Skopje (UTC+1).
-This includes Skopje, Bitola, Kumanovo, Prilep, Tetovo, Čair, Kisela Voda, Veles, Ohrid, and Gostivar.
+Yes, all major cities in North Macedonia follow the same official time.
+Whether you are in Skopje, Bitola, Kumanovo, Prilep, Tetovo, Čair, Kisela Voda, Veles, Ohrid, or Gostivar, the time is the same year-round apart from the nationwide daylight saving changes.